How Expensify’s open-source program is powering OpenAI’s next-gen AI engineering benchmarks

 -

-SWE-Lancer is an AI programming assistant developed by OpenAI that helps software engineers with various coding tasks including code generation, refactoring, and documenting code.
-It's designed to enhance developer productivity while maintaining code quality.
+SWE-Lancer is an AI programming benchmark developed by OpenAI that helps to measure the ability of LLMs to complete software tasks including code generation, refactoring, and documenting code.

 -